rileyzzz/devblog/_posts/2020-11-23-reverse-engineering-twinkles-pfx.markdown

 ---

 N3V Games's Trainz Railroad Simulator 2019 is a fairly modern game, and yet, it, and all previous iterations in the series, have roots dating back to Trainz 1.0, from 2000-2001.
-These roots range from simple design choices all the way to its content management tools.
+These roots range from low level leftovers from 20 years ago and core design choices that are maintained with each release all the way to its content management tools and community full of Trainz veterans.
-The most interesting to me, however, is its backwards compatibility with legacy formats.
+One of the most interesting aspects to me, however, is Trainz's backwards compatibility with legacy formats.
-Among these formats is .tfx, a particle system file created by an obscure program made by Kazys Stepanas in 2002 called Twinkles, which I believe was built with support for their "Jet" engine in mind.
+Among these formats is .tfx, a particle system file created by an obscure program made by Kazys Stepanas in 2002 called Twinkles, which I believe was built with support for Auran's "Jet" engine in mind.
-I'm not entirely sure why N3V (then Auran) decided to use this format and JET plugin to handle particles rather than JET's built in particle functionality; from glancing at the engine documentation, the built in particles seem to be a lot more functional.
+I'm not entirely sure why N3V (then Auran) decided to use this format and its JET plugin to handle particles rather than JET's built in particle functionality; from glancing at the engine documentation, the built in particles seem to be a lot more capable (trails, mesh emitters, etc).
 Regardless, it was still a fun challenge to reverse engineer the file format and subsequently create a viewer and editor program (with hopefully better camera controls than the original Auran tool).

-Before starting on the format serialization code or looking into the minutiae of particle rendering optimizations with OpenGL, I decided to first get to know the format and see how it's structured.
+Before starting on the format serialization code or looking into the minutiae of particle rendering optimizations, I decided to first get to know the format and see how it's structured.
-This process consisted of a few hours of meticulously exporting and diffing pairs of .tfx files - one having the target value set to its default, and the other with an easily recognizable integer or float.
+This process consisted of a few hours of meticulously exporting and diffing pairs of .tfx files - one having a target value set to its default, and the other with the value set to an easily recognizable integer or float.
-After this, I had a more or less complete notepad document that I could base my viewer/editor off of.
+After this, I had a pretty comprehensive notepad document that I could base my viewer/editor off of.

 The format is structured as following:
 {% highlight plaintext %}